 They also come standard with an amplifier that allows you to adjust up to 15 decibels of gain on both models for better clarity when recording vocals, guitars, or drums.

-Most Mackie studio monitors come with a few connection options, including a quarter-inch jack for your instrument or microphone, a mini-jack for headphones, an RCA input, and output jack, and an XLR input.
+Most Mackie studio monitors come with a few connection options, including a quarter-inch jack for your instrument or microphone, a mini-jack for headphones, an RCA input, an output jack, and an XLR input.

 The C300S also has USB B ports if you want to record audio directly from your computer to the monitor speakers themselves.
 These can be used as monitors or recording devices since built-in amplifiers.